Dentacoin Price Hits $0.0000 on Top Exchanges (DCN)

-Dentacoin (CURRENCY:DCN) traded down 1.7% against the U.S. dollar during the 1-day period ending at 12:00 PM ET on November 6th.
-Dentacoin has a market capitalization of $15.75 million and approximately $432,613.00 worth of Dentacoin was traded on exchanges in the last 24 hours.
-Over the last week, Dentacoin has traded up 8.7% against the U.S. dollar.
+Dentacoin (CURRENCY:DCN) traded up 1.2% against the U.S. dollar during the 1-day period ending at 0:00 AM ET on November 8th.
+Dentacoin has a market capitalization of $15.25 million and approximately $396,387.00 worth of Dentacoin was traded on exchanges in the last 24 hours.
+Over the last week, Dentacoin has traded down 3.1% against the U.S. dollar.
 One Dentacoin coin can now be bought for approximately $0.0000 or 0.00000000 BTC on exchanges.

 Here is how related cryptocurrencies have performed over the last 24 hours: